lukasz-madon/json-job/README.md

 # json-job

 The open source initiative to create a JSON-based standard for job posts.
+Inspired by jsonresume.org

 ### TODO
 - [ ] From that converts to json